sordgom/GDS/README.md

-### "IDENTIFYING PSYCHOSOCIAL RISKS AND QUANTIFYING THE ECONOMIC COSTS OF AGE-RELATED COGNITIVE DECLINE AMONG OLDER MALAYSIANS"
+# "IDENTIFYING PSYCHOSOCIAL RISKS AND QUANTIFYING THE ECONOMIC COSTS OF AGE-RELATED COGNITIVE DECLINE AMONG OLDER MALAYSIANS"
-# In this project, we use data mining skills and techniques to answer some of the most complexe questions that impose themselves in regards to the topic above
+In this project, we use data mining skills and techniques to answer some of the most complexe questions that impose themselves in regards to the topic above

+## Model
+This folder contains all the processing and scripting done to the dataset.
+## App
+This is the app folder that contains the webapp